openSUSE/news-o-o/_posts/2010-05-08-opensuse-weekly-news-122-is-out.markdown

 ####  [Kohei Yoshida: mdds 0.3.0 released!](http://kohei.us/2010/05/05/mdds-0-3-0-released/)

-"Iâ€™m happy to announce the release of version 0.3.0 of Multi-Dimensional Data Structure, or mdds for short.
+"I’m happy to announce the release of version 0.3.0 of Multi-Dimensional Data Structure, or mdds for short.
 This is a C++ library, and is a collection of various data structures designed to efficiently store and query multi-dimensional data for various filtering criteria.
 Different structures are optimized for different query needs.
 This library is a source-code only library.
-Itâ€™s designed to be header-only meaning that the user program does not need to link to any additional shared library in order to use these data structures.
+It’s designed to be header-only meaning that the user program does not need to link to any additional shared library in order to use these data structures.
 The data structures are all available as C++ templates."

 ####  [Gabriel Burt: Banshee 1.7.0](http://gburt.blogspot.com/2010/05/banshee-170.html)

 "We just released the first of the unstable/beta releases leading up to Banshee 1.8.
 We are aligning with the GNOME release schedule for 1.8, like we did for 1.6.
 The Banshee calendar has the full release schedule.
 Our download page describes how to get beta releases.
 See the 1.7.0 release notes for more information.
 One small new feature is the ability to switch sources quickly via the keyboard.
-You can type 'g' to activate the switcher, then type a source's name, acroynm, or substring of the name to switch to it â€” eg g then np to switch to Now Playing."
+You can type 'g' to activate the switcher, then type a source's name, acroynm, or substring of the name to switch to it — eg g then np to switch to Now Playing."